pherrymason/c3-lsp/README.md

 - Signature Help

 Furthermore, the LSP is able to resolve stdlib symbols information (for supported C3c versions), allowing to use this in completion and hover functionalities.

+## Usage
+### Usage with text editors / IDE's
+Usually you'll use a plugin for your editor that will automatically run the server with the required arguments.
+Some plugins/extensions might already include the binaries, check their documentation.
+If they don't include it, they might allow you to specify the path to the lsp binary, so download the lsp binary and configure the plugin/extension to its location.

+Read more in the [wiki](https://github.com/pherrymason/c3-lsp/wiki/Integration-with-editors).

+### Standalone usage
+Simply run `c3-lsp` to start the server.
+It supports the following options:
+- **help:** Display accepted options.
+- **send-reports:** If enabled (disabled by default) will send __crash__ reports to Sentry so bugs can be debugged easily.
+- **lang-version:** Use it to specify a specific c3 language version.
+By default `c3-lsp` will select the last version supported.

+## Installation
+Project is written in Golang, so in theory it could be built to any OS supported by Golang.
+Precompiled binaries for the following operating systems are available: Linux, Windows 11 and MacOs.

+Find latest built binaries in the [releases page](https://github.com/pherrymason/c3-lsp/releases)

+You can also build from source:

+- Download and install golang: https://go.dev/
+- Clone this repo
+- Run `make build`: This will create `c3-lsp` in `server/bin` folder.

 ## Project Goals
 Writing a Language Server Protocol (LSP) can be a complex and challenging task.
 To manage this complexity, our initial focus is on covering the basic yet essential needs of a typical LSP implementation.